Adam Gemili to run, not fight al-Qaeda - Charles van Commenee

 UK Athletics head coach Charles van Commenee has played down concerns about teenage sprinter Adam Gemili competing at this summer's Olympic Games.

-Gemili, 18, has confirmed he will run in the 100m at London 2012, as well as in the World Junior Championships.
+Gemili, 18, as well as in the World Junior Championships.

 However, his coach Michael Afilaka had described him as an "emotional wreck".